 Hanyangdoseong today is a historical relic that graces the city of Seoul, with a population of over ten million.
 It enhances the natural cityscape and adds a historical landmark to a city that is now more than six centuries old.
 These features can be defined as proposed outstanding universal value (OUV) in the following ways:

 - A City-sized Wall Heritage that Surrounds the Old Downtown Area

-- The methods employed when building Hanyangdoseong are uniquely Korean, originating from those used on the Pyeongyang fortress during Goguryeo and on Kaesong City Walls and its extensions during Goryeo.
+- The methods employed when building Hanyangdoseong are uniquely Korean, originating from those used on the Pyeongyang fortress in ancient Goguryeo and on Kaeseong City Wall and its extensions during Goryeo Kingdom.

 The wall structure on flat ground differs from that on mountainous terrain.
 Moreover, the city layout is in the Korean style, with

 Gyeongbokgung Palace, Jongmyo Shrine, Sajikdan Altar, markets and residences all located within the city walls.